-Oral surgery and maxillofacial surgery are just some names that involve variety of surgical procedures.
-Oral and maxillofacial surgery treat oral soft and hard tissues, jaw deformities, teeth removal and plastic surgery of affected parts of the body (e.g. nose and neck) after oral surgeries.
-Covering all these topics within some pages is not an easy job.
-We discuss the important oral and jaw surgical procedures.
-These surgeries can really change our life young and old.
+Oral surgery and maxillofacial surgery are just some names that involve a variety of surgical procedures.
+Oral and maxillofacial surgery aims to treat oral soft and hard tissues, jaw deformities, teeth removal, and plastic surgery of affected parts of the body (e.g. nose and neck).
+In this article, we will discuss the most important oral and jaw surgical procedures.
+These surgeries can change our life young and old.
 Also, people can achieve the best of functions and beauty for their oral health and appearance.

 The best time to have surgery

-As just for tooth extraction, there are many symptoms that are signs to undergo surgery.
+As just for tooth extraction, many symptoms are signs to undergo surgery.
 These signs can be:

 - Caries that can’t be restored

 - Apical periodontitis (infection of root canal in the jaw)

 - Impacted teeth (failure of the eruption of a tooth)